-Behavior 1st Offense 2 nd Offense 3 rd Offense Skipping Class 1 day suspension 2 days suspensions May result in long term suspension from school or Student may not be invited back to BBS.
-Academic Dishonesty (Cumulative) Commitment Letter; retakes cannot exceed 80% 2 days suspension; retakes cannot exceed 80% 3 days suspension; Warning Letter; retakes cannot exceed 80%; Student may not be invited back to BBS Vandalism 2 days suspension; pay for damages 2 days suspension; pay for damages 2 days suspension; pay for damages;Student may not be invited back to BBS Mobiles/Smartwatches/ Wireless or Bluetooth headphones, Air-pods, etc. Logged in Skoolee; parents must come to pick up Mobile/SIM Card held for one week Mobile/SIM Card held until end of semester Smoking or Vaping 2 days suspension; Commitment Letter; student may not be asked back to BBS 3 days suspension; student may not be asked back to BBS 3 days suspension; Warning Letter; student may not be asked back to BBS Weapon at school 2 days suspension; Warning Letter; possibly immediate expulsion Consequences will be determined by the situation Consequences will be determined by the situation Bullying 2 days suspension; student may not be invited back to BBS 3 days suspension; student may not be invited back to BBS 3 days suspension; student may not be invited back to BBS Direct disrespect / insubordination (such as refusing to take an assessment, refusing to hand over mobile, etc) Up to 3 days suspension; Commitment Letter Up to 3 days suspension; Commitment Letter; student may not be invited back to BBS Up to 3 days suspension; Commitment Letter; student may not be invited back to BBS Fighting/Hitting Up to 3 days suspension; Commitment Letter Up to 3 days suspension; Commitment Letter; student may not be invited back to BBS Up to 3 days suspension; Commitment Letter; student may not be invited back to BBS
+Behavior 1st Offense 2nd Offense 3rd Offense Tardies (per semester) 3x lates to same class-notification on Skoolee 6 lates to a class=Thursday Detention 7+ lates= Thursday Detention and Commitment Letter 10+ lates= 1 day suspension Uniform Violation Parent Notification through Skoolee; uniform delivered to school Thursday Detention; uniform delivered to school Thursday Detention and Commitment Letter; uniform delivered to school Skipping Class Thursday Detention and Commitment Letter.
+May result in suspension from school May result in suspension from school.
+Student may not be invited back to BBS Academic Dishonesty (Cumulative) Commitment Letter; retakes cannot exceed 80% 2 days suspension; retakes cannot exceed 80% 3x lates to same class-notification on Skoolee Vandalism 2 days suspension; pay for damages 2 days suspension; pay for damages 2 days suspension; pay for damages;Student may not be invited back to BBS Mobiles/Smartwatches/ Wireless or Bluetooth headphones, Air-pods, etc. Logged in Skoolee; parents must come to pick up Mobile/SIM Card held for one week Mobile/SIM Card held until end of semester Smoking or Vaping 2 days suspension; Commitment Letter; student may not be asked back to BBS 3 days suspension; student may not be asked back to BBS 3 days suspension; Warning Letter; student may not be asked back to BBS Weapon at school 2 days suspension; Warning Letter; possibly immediate expulsion Consequences will be determined by the situation Consequences will be determined by the situation Bullying 2 days suspension; student may not be invited back to BBS 3 days suspension; student may not be invited back to BBS 3 days suspension; student may not be invited back to BBS Inappropriate Behavior Possible Thursday Detention Possible Thursday Detention Consequence determined by administration; could include suspension and/or student may not be invited back to BBS

+Behavior 1st Offense 2nd Offense 3rd Offense Direct disrespect / insubordination (such as refusing to take an assessment, refusing to hand over mobile, etc) Up to 3 days suspension; Commitment Letter Up to 3 days suspension; Commitment Letter; student may not be invited back to BBS Up to 3 days suspension; Commitment Letter; student may not be invited back to BBS Fighting/Hitting Up to 3 days suspension; Commitment Letter Up to 3 days suspension; Commitment Letter; student may not be invited back to BBS Up to 3 days suspension; Commitment Letter; student may not be invited back to BBS Other specific behavior incidents Possible Thursday Detention Possible Thursday Detention Consequence to be determined by the school administration